manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/regional_datasets_catalogue.md

 That said, we encourage administering bodies to enhance their existing parks and reserves datasets by including information about the legal protection status of each site.
-Adding relevant legislative and administrative details, such as the Act and section under which an area is protected.
+Adding relevant legislative and administrative details, such as the act and section under which an area is protected.
 This greatly improves PAN-NZ’s ability to accurately classify and integrate local data into the national protected areas layer.